Maullin1996/fake_store_api_design/README.md

 - ### Home Template
 - The home screen of the app, where users can browse through different product categories, view a list of products, and add products to their favorites or cart.
     ```bash
-    class HomeTamplate extends StatelessWidget {
+    class HomeTemplate extends StatelessWidget {
+      /// The companys physical address shown at the bottom.
+      final String address;
+      /// Local fallback image asset path for products.
+      final String assetsImage;
+      /// The companys support email address.
+      final String email;
+      /// The companys WhatsApp contact.
+      final String whatsapp;
+      /// The companys Instagram handle.
+      final String instagram;
+      /// List of product categories to filter the product list.
+      final List<String> categories;
-      // A flag indicating whether the user is logged in.
+      /// Indicates whether the user is logged in.
       final bool isLogIn;
-      // A list of products to be displayed on the home screen.
+      /// Complete list of available products.
       final List<dynamic> products;
-      // An optional error message to be displayed in case of an error.
+      /// Message to display in case of an error fetching products.
-      final String? errorMessage;
+      final String errorMessage;
-      // A flag indicating whether the products are currently loading.
+      /// Indicates if the product list is currently loading.
       final bool isLoading;
-      // A list of the user favorite products.
+      /// List of users favorite products.
       final List<dynamic> myFavoriteList;
-      // A list of the products in the user shopping cart.
+      /// List of products added to the users cart.
       final List<dynamic> myCartList;
-      // The selected category to filter the displayed products.
+      /// Currently selected category filter.
       final String selectedCategory;
-      // The callback function to handle favorite button presses on products.
+      /// Callback when the favorite icon is pressed.
       final void Function(dynamic)? onPressedFavorite;
-      // The callback function to handle info button presses on products.
+      /// Callback when product info is tapped.
       final void Function(dynamic)? onPressedinfo;
-      // The callback function to handle buy button presses on products.
+      /// Callback when buy button is pressed.
       final void Function(dynamic)? onPressedbuy;
-      // The callback function to handle the log in action.
+      /// Callback when login is requested.
       final VoidCallback? logInonPressed;
-      // The callback function to handle the cart button press.
+      /// Callback when the cart icon is tapped.
       final VoidCallback? cartonPressed;
-      // The callback function to handle user profile button press.
+      /// Callback when the user icon is tapped.
       final VoidCallback? useronPressed;
-      // The callback function to handle log out action.
+      /// Callback when logout is requested.
       final VoidCallback? logOutonPressed;
-      // The first name of the user (if logged in).
+      /// First name of the logged-in user.
       final String? name;
-      // The last name of the user (if logged in).
+      /// Last name of the logged-in user.
       final String? lastName;
-      // The callback function to handle category selection.
+      /// Callback to select a new product category.
       final void Function(String) onCategorySelected;
+      /// Callback when a product is selected from search results.
+      final void Function(String selectedItem) onItemSelected;
+      /// Callback to refresh the product list.
+      final Future<void> Function() refreshProducts;
       // constructor and build method...
     }